Practice

-Through our integrative, trans-disciplinary projects we often engage with the practice of fisheries management Many of our projects integrate ecological research with direct participation in resource management initiatives and policy processes.
+Through our integrative, trans-disciplinary approach we often engage with the practice of fisheries management.
 We do this for example through:

 Involving stakeholders in research: Many of our projects involve stakeholders at all stages of research.
 This helps to ensure that our research is relevant to their needs, and that results are translated into appropriate management action.
-Currently we are working with the Angler Action Program in Florida to assess how anglers can participate in providing data for fisheries assessment and management.
+We have working with the a voluntary angler data program to better understand motivations for participation in such programs.
 Our Darwin project in the Amazon has involved commercial and subsistence-oriented fishers, managers and scientists in an evaluation of the impacts of co-management agreements.
 In Sri Lanka, we have brought together reservoir fishers, farmers, and irrigation authorities to consider interactions between irrigation water management and fisheries.

 Management experiments: Management experiments can be a very effective way of evaluating alternative management practices.
 They also allow us to study ecological processes on larger spatial and temporal scales than is possible in conventional lab or field experiments.
 We have used passive and active experiments involving up to 60 independent sites to assess the effectiveness of fisheries co-management in Amazon floodplain lakes, and impacts of fisheries enhancements and irrigation development on aquatic resources in Laos.